-They read, they listen to podcasts, they watch youtube videos, etc.
+They read, listen to podcasts, watch youtube videos, etc.

 However, too much learning and not enough implementing is a common and tragic problem.

-The purpose of learning methods, tactics, and strategies is to improve the results of activity… Not just to get it in your head!Anything you hear or read is just theory until you apply it.
-The purpose of #PersonalDevelopment is to improve the results of #action...
+The purpose of learning methods, tactics, and strategies is to improve results… Not just to get information in your head!Anything you hear or read is just theory until you apply it.
+The purpose of #PersonalDevelopment is to improve #results...
 Not JUST to learn!
 Click To Tweet

 So after finishing this post, don’t do another google search.